 When people talk about college visits, it’s usually to give advice about questions to ask and places to visit while you’re on campus.
 There’s also the issue of how much importance to place on the official campus tour and student guide.
 No one stops to ask what “kind” of college visit is intended.
-Yes, there are different kind of visits.
+Yes, there are different kinds of visits.
 There are actually three different types of visits.

 Join other parents in the Coffee Cup College Planning Facebook Group

-The first type of visit is to help figure out type of colleges the student is interested in.
+The first type of visit is to help figure out the type of colleges the student is interested in.
 The second is to decide which colleges to apply to and the third is to decide which college to accept.
 Depending on the visit, students and families should prepare differently and ask different questions.

 But too many don’t.

-They think a visit is just about learning the institution.
+They think a visit is just about learning about the institution.
 They don’t think about visits as part of a process to further define their own preferences.
 I’ve seen comments where students say that they aren’t going to read anything about the school beforehand because they don’t want to have any preconceived notions before they visit the college.

 Really?
 These teens have so much free time that they can afford to go on a campus visit without knowing if it offers majors they’re interested in, is even on the radar for affordability, or if interviews are required or recommended?